 When it was dropped at the end of the 2014 model year, Subaru’s Tribeca was both the oldest and least popular model in the automaker’s lineup.

-But given the strong demand for reasonably-priced SUVs with third-row seats, it was only a matter of time until a replacement arrived.
+But given the strong demand for reasonably priced SUVs with third-row seats, it was only a matter of time until a replacement was launched.

 Subaru has confirmed production will commence in 2018 at its plant in Lafayette, Indiana.
 The plant is where the automaker produces its Legacy, Outback and latest Impreza.

 A debut is tipped for the 2017 New York auto show starting April 12.